 Below is a selection of the pieces I have published in the last decade, encompassing essays, fiction, journalism, and reports, amongst other things.

 Three exemplary pieces are:

 In the Dead Letter Office.
-This is an essay I wrote for Jenny Holzer’s War Paintings exhibition at the Museo Correr in Venice, in 2015, that was published in the catalogue for the exhibition.
+An essay I wrote for Jenny Holzer’s War Paintings exhibition at the Museo Correr in Venice, which was published in the catalogue for the exhibition.
 It is about redaction, the logic of state secrecy, and what happens when a document is painted.

 The Mission of Forgetting.
-An essay I published in Chimurenga’s Pan-African gazette, Chronic, in 2016.
-It is about the UN mission in South Sudan, wilful ignorance, and the vagaries of UN flight timetables.
+A reportage I published in Chimurenga’s Pan-African gazette, Chronic, in 2016, about the UN mission in South Sudan, wilful ignorance, and the vagaries of UN flight timetables.

 Dreams are not made of Concrete.
 An essay inspired by Chris Marker, on money, migration, and dreams in Juba, South Sudan.
 Published in Fourth Genre in 2013.

 Displaced and Immiserated: The Shilluk of Upper Nile in South Sudan’s civil war, 2014–19.
 A long research paper on the situation of the Shilluk in South Sudan, for the Human Security Baseline Assessment project of Small Arms Survey.
-Forthcoming.
+20 September, 2019.